vonacht/cd2-docs/docs/mutators.md

     }
 ```

-## And, Nor, Or
+## And, Or, Not
-Boolean operators.
+Basic boolean operators.

 ## ByBiome
 Change the value based on the mission biome.
 If a value isn't set for a biome it will use the 'Default' value.
 A 'Default' must be set unless a value is specified for biomes.
 If a biome is not recognized and no default is specified, the value for CrystallineCaverns will be used.